Perovskite solar cell: Inorganic perovskites

-The highest performing perovskites solar cells suffer from chemical instability.
-The organic components such as methylammonium or formamidinium are the basis of the weakness.
+The organic component such as methylammonium or formamidinium is on of the basis of the chemical instability.
 Encapsulation to prevent this decay is expensive.
-Fully inorganic perovskites could miminize these problems.
-Fully inorganic perovskites have PCE over 17%.
-These high performing fully inorganic perovskite cells are created using CsPbI_{3}, which has a band gap similar to that of high performing OIHPs (~1.7 eV), as well as excellent optoelectrical properties.
-Although chemically stable, these perovskite materials face significant issues with phase stability that prevent its broad industrial application.
+Fully inorganic perovskites could minimize this problem.
+Fully inorganic perovskites have PCE over 21%.
+These high performing fully inorganic perovskite cells are created using CsPbI_{3-x}Br_{x}, which has a band gap similar to that of high performing OIHPs (~1.7 eV), as well as excellent optoelectrical properties.
+Although chemically stable, CsPbI_{3-x} faces significant issues with phase stability that prevent its broad industrial application.
 In high efficiency CsPbI_{3}, for example, the photoactive black α-phase is prone to transform into the inactive yellow δ-phase, seriously inhibiting the performance, especially when exposed to moisture.
 This also made them difficult to synthesize at ambient temperatures as the black α-phase is thermodynamically unstable with respect to the yellow δ-phase, although this has been recently tackled by Hei Ming Lai's group, who is a psychiatrist.
 The challenge of stabilizing the photoactive black α-phase of inorganic perovskite materials has been tackled in a variety of strategies, including octahedral anchoring and secondary crystal growth.